tbird20d/bird-slideshow/README.md

  - pictures are loaded asynchronously from the display
    - ie. the next image is loaded while the current image is being displayed
- - a cache is created for recently used images (so they can cycle without loading them multiple times
+ - a cache is created for recently used images (so they can cycle without loading them multiple times)
- - pictures may be loaded from local directories, or web pages
+ - pictures may be loaded from local directories, web pages, or a remote machine via ssh
  - multiple picture sources may be specified

 Config File